Mauling death of Tyler Trammell-Huston, 9, was handled differently from similar cases in Virginia, Colorado, & Michigan

 The grand jury issued the indictment on April 5, 2016, ensuring that the case will be criminally prosecuted.

-Dog Bite Law blogger and renowned personal injury attorney Kenneth Phillips, of Sherman Oaks, California, believes the January 3, 2016 pit bull attack death of nine-year-old Tyler Trammell-Huston should likewise have been sent to a grand jury for further consideration of an indictment.
+Dog Bite Law blogger and renowned personal injury attorney Kenneth Phillips, of Beverly Hills, California, believes the January 3, 2016 pit bull attack death of nine-year-old Tyler Trammell-Huston should likewise have been sent to a grand jury for further consideration of an indictment.